CanerCagri/Facebook-Login-App/README.md

-# Facebook-Login-App
+# Facebook-SignIn

-In app, when creating a account this will be an optional option
+In app, when creating a account this will be an optional option.
+Swift Package Manager used for access to Facebook Spk.

 ## Preview